Isaac Paredes Player Props: Rays vs. Royals

-On Thursday, Isaac Paredes (.475 on-base percentage in past 10 games, 109 points above season-long percentage) and the Tampa Bay Rays face the Kansas City Royals, whose starting pitcher will be Jose Cuas.
-First pitch is at 6:40 PM ET.
+Isaac Paredes and his .488 on-base percentage over his past 10 games (122 points higher than his season-long percentage), will be in action for the Tampa Bay Rays versus the Kansas City Royals and Zack Greinke on June 23 at 6:40 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the Orioles.
+He had a hitless showing in his most recent game (0-for-2 with an RBI) against the Royals.

 Isaac Paredes Game Info & Props vs. the Royals